What is IFT? & What does it mean

 Home treatment can help reduce pain, medication, and edema.

-- Back, Neck, Shoulder and Knee injuries or problems
+- Back, Neck, and Shoulder Pain

 - Carpal Tunnel Syndrome

 How Interferential Therapy works

 Unlike TENS machines, which delivers intermittent pulses to stimulate surface nerves and block the pain signal, IFT machines deliver a continuous stimulation deep into the affected tissue.
 The stimulation both blocks pain and reduces swelling and inflammation which can cause pain.

 IFT achieves the deep penetration by using a 4000Hz carrier wave to overcome the skin impedance.